Geutzzu/FurnitureStoresExtraction/README.md

 from any given website.

-The thought process was that if I have enough data, I can make a rule-based approach where I can get a chunk of it labeled correctly by looking at the html tags and common patterns in the website structure.
+The thought process was that if I have enough data, I can make a rule-based approach where I can get a chunk of it labeled correctly by looking at the HTML tags and common patterns in the website structure.

-Below I will go through what drove the decisions for my project notebook by notebook.
+Below, I will go through what drove the decisions for my project notebook by notebook.
 I may not go into too much detail here since the notebooks themselves contain their own share of comments and explanations.